SizeCredit/size-solidity/README.md

 - Taking loan with real collateral decreases the borrower CR
 - the borrower debt is reduced in: repayment, standard liquidation, liquidation with replacement, self liquidation, borrower exit
 - you can exit a SOL (??)
+- if isLiquidatable && liquidator has enough cash, the liquidation should always succeed (requires adding more checks to isLiquidatable)

 References